WilliamRagstad/WilliamRagstad.github.io/content/posts/profunctor-optics/index.md

 | Prism      | $p\ A\ B \to p\ S\ T$ |     `Choice`      | act on one branch of a sum    |
 | Traversal  | $p\ A\ B \to p\ S\ T$ |     `Wander`      | act on all focuses in a shape |

-From that one encoding you get:
+From that one encoding, you get:

 1. **Uniform representation**: Lenses, prisms, and traversals can all be represented in one shape $p\ A\ B \to p\ S\ T$, only different profunctor *capabilities* are required.
-2. **Type-directed composition**: Optics become function transforming profunctors, then composing optics is just ordinary function composition.
-Their enclosed types ensure only compatible optics are composable.
+2. **Type-directed composition**: Optics become function-transforming profunctors, then composing optics is just ordinary function composition.
+Their enclosed types ensure only compatible optics can be composed.
 3. **Multiple interpretations**: **Different $p$ give different behavior** (*get/set update* vs *query/fold* vs *effectful traversal*) **without rewriting the same optic**.

 ## Conclusion